tannergarcia/CEN3031-Project/Sprint4.md

  #### Cypress Tests
  <details>
  <summary>1.
-Makes sure that user can upload images and interact with all elements of interface.</summary>
+Makes sure that user can interact with all elements of interface.</summary>
+   -Sets Cookie

    -Goes to localhost

+  -Goes to Interface

    -Uploads file from repository

+  -Decodes, Cancels, Decodes, and Saves

+  -Goes to Interface

+  -Encodes, Cancels, Encodes, Saves

-   -Clicks on encode and exits
+  -Clicks on Image

+  -Decodes, Deletes

-   -Clicks on decode and exits
+  -Clicks on Image

+   -Decodes, Deletes

  </details>

  <details>